The best iPad for students

 Reasons to avoid

 If you need more power, the latest 12.9-inch iPad Pro delivers plenty.
 We found this M2-chipped tablet to be a creative powerhouse with performance and a screen to rival many laptops.
-The M2 chip provides for zippy performance even in demanding video editing programs, and the Liquid Retina XDR display is the best screen yet on an iPad with up to 1,000 nits of full-screen max brightness and 1,600 nits peak brightness for HDR content.
+The M2 chip provides zippy performance even in demanding video editing programs, and the Liquid Retina XDR display is the best screen yet on an iPad with up to 1,000 nits of full-screen max brightness and 1,600 nits peak brightness for HDR content.

-We found the display provided excellent contrast, colour accuracy and made for the best viewing comfort we've had with a tablet in bright environments.
-Paired with a Magic Keyboard or Smart Keyboard Folio, and you effectively have is a super-slimline laptop with plenty of capability.
+We found the display provided excellent contrast, and colour accuracy and made for the best viewing comfort we've had with a tablet in bright environments.
+Paired with a Magic Keyboard or Smart Keyboard Folio, you effectively have a super-slimline laptop with plenty of capability.
 Yes, you're restricted to mobile apps, but an increasing number of developers are offering iPad versions of desktop software, including Adobe and BlackMagic.

 If you want a more compact device, there's also an 11-inch iPad Pro with the same internal specs, although the screen does not have the same Liquid Retina XDR tech.
 See our full iPad Pro 2022 review if you'd like more details.